Benjamin Wood was born in 1981 and grew up in northwest England. He is the author of four acclaimed novels.

 His third book, A Station on the Path to Somewhere Better (2018), was shortlisted for the CWA Gold Dagger Award and the European Union Prize for Literature.

-His newest work, The Young Accomplice, is published by Penguin Viking in June 2022.
+His newest work, The Young Accomplice, was published by Penguin Viking in June 2022.

 Benjamin is a Senior Lecturer in Creative Writing at King's College London, where he teaches fiction writing and founded the PhD in Creative Writing programme.